CDW Corporation (CDW) Stock Price & Analysis

 Structure Analysis

 CDW Short positioning looks normal.
-Current days to cover is 3.0 trading days, meaning short positions could unwind at a normal pace.
+Current days to cover is 4.6 trading days, meaning short positions would unwind somewhat slower than average.
 Short covering is likely to have a normal impact on price moves.
-No meaningful structural fragility is currently detected (Fragility Score 19/100, DTC percentile 100%) with short positioning continuing to expand.
-Positioning is historically elevated, although price and liquidity conditions do not yet confirm structural fragility.
-Short positioning is at extreme historical levels.
+No meaningful structural fragility is currently detected (Fragility Score 6/100, DTC percentile 79%) and liquidity softening modestly (volume -17%).

 Risk Summary